ManuelCarrascoY/openworm_tools/README.md

 Once within, run an `ls` command and make sure you can find the PyOpenWorn, c302, neuron, sibernetic, pyNeuroML, master_openworm.py and shared directories.
 To close the container type ´exit´, to escape the container use: *Ctrl+P* and *Ctrl+Q*.

+Also check that GUI applications are running

+    xlogo #This should pop a window with a big 'X'

 Once the Container is build, if you want to close and erase it (note this will delete any work done inside that container):

     ./remove_container.sh -n ContainerName